AhmedCharfeddine/KanbanManager/README.md

 `python manage.py runserver`

-adminpasswordadminpassword## Adding/removing new projects and/or cards
+## Adding/removing new projects and/or cards
 Projects and cards can be managed with the django admin panel at *localhost/admin* with a newly created admin user or with

 User      **admin** and